Interview answer drill

 constructor is for DI + trivial class setup, ngOnInit is for initialization that depends on inputs/bindings, and ngAfterViewInit is for work that needs the component view (DOM, ViewChild).
-For DOM/ViewChild access, ngAfterViewInit is usually correct—except @ViewChild({ static: true }) cases which are available earlier.
+The production follow-ups are what static ViewChild really changes, why static:true breaks under *ngIf/*ngFor, and when afterNextRender is a better post-render tool than guessing in the constructor.

 Core idea